Cucurbita: Distribution and habitat

+The ancestral species of the genus Cucurbita were present in the Americas before the arrival of humans, and are native to the Americas.
+The likely center of origin is southern Mexico, spreading south through what is now known as Mesoamerica, into South America, and north to what is now the southwestern United States.
+Evolutionarily speaking, the genus is relatively recent in origin, dating back to the Holocene, whereas the family Cucurbitaceae, represented in Bryonia-like seeds, dates to the Paleocene.
+Recent genomic studies support the idea that the Cucurbita genus underwent a whole-genome duplication event, increasing the number of chromosomes and accelerating the rate at which their genomes evolve relative to other cucurbits.
+No species within the genus is entirely genetically isolated.
+C. moschata can intercross with all Cucurbita species, though the hybrid offspring may not be fertile unless they become polyploid.

-Archaeological investigations have found evidence of domestication of Cucurbita going back over 8,000 years from the very southern parts of Canada down to Argentina and Chile.
+Evidence of domestication of Cucurbita goes back over 8,000 years from the southernmost parts of Canada down to Argentina and Chile.
 Centers of domestication stretch from the Mississippi River watershed and Texas down through Mexico and Central America to northern and western South America.
 Of the 27 species that Nee delineates, five are domesticated.
-Four of them, C. argyrosperma, C. ficifolia, C. moschata, and C. pepo, originated and were domesticated in Mesoamerica; for the fifth, C. maxima, these events occurred in South America.
+Four of these, C. argyrosperma, C. ficifolia, C. moschata, and C. pepo, originated and were domesticated in Mesoamerica; the fifth, C. maxima, originated and was domesticated in South America.

 Within C. pepo, the pumpkins, the scallops, and possibly the crooknecks are ancient and were domesticated at different times and places.
-The domesticated forms of C. pepo have larger fruits than non-domesticated forms and seeds that are bigger but fewer in number.
+The domesticated forms of C. pepo have larger fruits than non-domesticated forms and seeds that are larger but fewer in number.
 In a 1989 study on the origins and development of C. pepo, botanist Harry Paris suggested that the original wild specimen had a small round fruit and that the modern pumpkin is its direct descendant.
-He suggested that the crookneck, ornamental gourd, and scallop are early variants and that the acorn is a cross between the scallop and the pumpkin.
+He suggested that the crookneck, ornamental gourd, and scallop are early variants and that the acorn squash is a cross between the scallop and the pumpkin.